 Large new open plan food and family oriented pub in a business park on the outskirts of St Ives.
 Food served Monday to Saturday: 12 noon until 10pm, Sunday 12 noon until 9pm.
-Indoor and outside children's play areas.
+Beer garden, and indoor and outside children's play areas.

 - Nelsons Head

-Lively Greene King pub in a picturesque narrow street.
-Refitted in the popular 'ale house' style in the late 1990s, branded as a Greene King Local Heroes pub now with two changing beers from local breweries as well as three from Greene King.
+Greene King pub in a picturesque narrow street.
+Refitted in the popular 'ale house' style in the late 1990s.
+As well as the regular real ales there are two changing beers from local breweries which often include a dark beer.
 Local Cromwell cider is a permanent feature.
+Their full meal menu is served at lunchtime and in the evening pizza is available.
+On Sunday afternoon there are live bands when the pub is extremely popular.
 The pub was the 2016 Hunts CAMRA Locale Pub of the Year.

 Formerly the Three Tuns, this pub name provides an unusual local reference to the maritime hero, more common around his Norfolk birthplace.